mitre/pickled-canary/README.md

     - It is still possible to specify a `FILTER` for a `*` wildcard as all possible completions are still enumerated because they may impact overall instruction encoding.
+- `FILTER` is an expression which can take two forms:
-- `FILTER` is a regular expression which must match for every acceptable value of the wildcard.
+  - A regular expression which must match for every acceptable token value of the wildcard.
     - When a filter is specified, Ghidra's "expected" tokens are filtered to only include tokens which match the `FILTER` regular expression.
+    - Examples:
-  - Examples: `.*` to match any value, or `r[0-9]` to match only registers `r0` through `r9`.
+      - `.*` to match any value
+      - `r[0-9]` to match only registers `r0` through `r9`.
+    - This type of filter does NOT apply on numeric values of a wildcard.
+  - A bracketed, comma separated, set of ranges specifying valid numeric values for a wildcard.
+    - Examples:
+      - `[0..10]` to match the numeric values 0 through 10.
+      - `[-0x4..0x4,10..20]` to match the numeric values -4 through 4 or 10
+      through 20.
+      - `[..]` to match all numeric values (but not register or other string-specified values).
+  - NOTE: Starting in v0.1.0 filters must be separately specified for each instance of a wildcard.
+In other words, filters are no longer inherited from the first use of a given wildcard name.
+This is mostly important for search performance where it's likely best to specify filters as often as possible.
 - Only `LABEL` is required (although it may be `*`).

-#### Wildcard Field vs Scalar

-A wildcard token can be either a "field" type or a "scalar" type.
-A "field" type is replaced with a limited set of values, typically registers.
-A "scalar" type is replaced with a number or a label representing a number (most likely in the form of an address).

-For a scalar operand, Pickled Canary will complete the instruction with:

-- The following specific concrete values:
-  - 0x0
-  - 0x1
-  - -0x1
-  - 0x4
-  - -0x4
-  - 0x8
-  - -0x8
-  - 0x10
-  - -0x10
-  - 0x2000
-  - -0x2000
-  - 0x300000
-  - -0x300000
-  - 0x40000000
-  - -0x40000000
-- The address the pattern is being compiled at plus or minus each of the values listed above.
-- All possible labels found in the binary being used to compile the pattern
-  - This may be **_very slow!_** To speed up pattern compiling, it may be wise to limit pattern compiling to the concrete values listed above by adding a `FILTER` like `-?0x.*` to your wildcard (resulting in a wildcard that looks something like: `` `Q1/-?0x.*` ``).

-This is important to know when choosing a compilation address (i.e.: where the cursor is when you run the `AssemblePattern` script).
-If the architecture being compiled for uses different instructions for:

-- Near and far label references, or
-- Labels which are at relatively higher or lower addresses than the referencing instruction

-Then it may be important to choose a compilation address which will have labels with all combinations of higher/lower/near/far labels to cause Pickled Canary to compile all relevant instruction encodings.

 #### Address Wildcards